Gard

-The Gard (/fr/) is a department in Southern France, located in the region of Occitanie.
-It had a population of 748,437 as of 2019; its prefecture is Nîmes.
+Gard (/fr/) is a department in Southern France, located in the region of Occitania.
+It had a population of 770,940 as of 2023; its prefecture is Nîmes.

 The department is named after the river Gardon.
 In recent decades of the twenty-first century, local administration and French speakers have returned to the original Occitan name of the river, Gard (/oc/).
 It is part of a revival of Occitan culture.

 History

 In classical times the Gard area was settled by Romans and their allies.
 They built the Via Domitia across the region in 118 BC.
 Centuries later, on 4 March 1790, the Gard was one of the original 83 departments created during the French Revolution.
-It comprised the ancient province of Languedoc.
+It comprised the eastern part of the ancient province of Languedoc.

 Originally this department was to include the canton of Ganges, but Ganges was transferred to the neighbouring department of Hérault.
-In return, the Gard was assigned the fishing port of Aigues Mortes, which gave the department its own outlet to the Gulf of Lion on the Mediterranean Sea.
+In return, the Gard was assigned the fishing port of Aigues Mortes, which gave the department its own outlet to the Gulf of Lion on the Mediterranean.

 During the middle of the nineteenth century the prefecture, traditionally a centre of commerce with a manufacturing sector focused on textiles, was an early beneficiary of railway development, becoming an important railway junction.
 Several luxurious hotels were built, and the improved market access provided by the railways also encouraged, initially, a rapid growth in wine growing.
 But many winegrowers were ruined when the vineyards were infected with phylloxera in 1872.